norbertg1/Temperature_Controller-HW/Readme.md

 Two options:
  - **BMP280:** Fully digital readout over I2C.
 Disadvantage is that you need 4 wires, and maximum and minimum values are determined by datasheet (-40 °C and 85 °C).

- - **NTC:** Precise 1.225 V is produced by IC for Vref and for power Rx and NTC modules.
+ - **PTC, NTC:** Precise 1.225 V is produced by IC for Vref and for power Rx and NTC modules.
 Differential ADC used for mesure the voltage of Rx and NTC modules.
 From the included temperature vs. resistance (R-T) table the temperature can be determined.
 Also any part can be used that withstand the temperature and the R-T curve is known or measured.

 ### Programming